Enable LUKS2 and Argon2 Support for Packages

 Rebuild Packages

-First, build sys-boot/grub with the patches applied.
+First, build sys-boot/grub (with any patches applied, if needed).
 Before starting the build, please make sure that in the output of emerge, GRUB_PLATFORMS="efi-64" is enabled for sys-boot/grub.
 In other words, please check that efi-64 is listed without a minus sign (-) in front of it under GRUB_PLATFORMS.
 If this is not true, the Handbook has related instructions to fix it.

 # emerge --ask --verbose sys-boot/grub